Semprex-D Side Effects

 Generic Name: acrivastine / pseudoephedrine

-Note: This page contains side effects data for the generic drug acrivastine / pseudoephedrine.
-It is possible that some of the dosage forms included below may not apply to the brand name Semprex-D.
+Note: This document contains side effect information about acrivastine / pseudoephedrine.
+Some of the dosage forms listed on this page may not apply to the brand name Semprex-D.

 Common side effects of Semprex-D include: dizziness and drowsiness.
 Other side effects include: insomnia, sedation, and xerostomia.
 See below for a comprehensive list of adverse effects.